kubernetes/enhancements/keps/sig-architecture/2019-03-19-go-modules.md

   * In go1.12.x, vendor-based builds are still the default when building a component located in the GOPATH, so producing components that work when built with go modules or with GOPATH+vendor maximizes interoperability

 * For versioning, switch to tagging major versions on every `kubernetes/kubernetes` release (similar to what client-go does), and use semantic import versioning.
-This remains a possibility in the future, but requires more tooling and consumer changes to accomodate rewritten imports, and doesn't fully allow multiple versions of kubernetes components to coexist as long as there are transitive non-module-based dependencies that change incompatibly over time.
+This remains a possibility in the future, but requires more tooling and consumer changes to accommodate rewritten imports, and doesn't fully allow multiple versions of kubernetes components to coexist as long as there are transitive non-module-based dependencies that change incompatibly over time.

     * consumers